minhnh/bdd-dsl/docs/bdd-concepts.md

 - `agn:Agent`: we adopt the definition from the IEEE Standard Ontologies for Robotics and Automation[^ieeestd1872] (cf. [prov:Agent](https://www.w3.org/TR/prov-o/#Agent)):

+Agent

-  > Something or someone that can act on its own and produce changes in the world.
+  : Something or someone that can act on its own and produce changes in the world.

 - `agn:of-agent`: composition relation with a `agn:Agent` instance.
 - `agn:has-agent`: aggregation relation with a `agn:Agent` instance.